-You may have had blood tests and imaging exams, such as a CT scan or ultrasound.
+During your stay in the hospital, you may have had blood tests and imaging exams, such as a CT scan or ultrasound.
 You may have been given medicines to help your pain or fight and prevent infections.
 You may have been given fluids through an intravenous (IV) tube in your vein and nutrition through a feeding tube or IV.
 You may have had a tube inserted through your nose that helped remove the contents of your stomach.

 After an episode of pain from pancreatitis, you should start off with drinking only clear liquids, such as soup broth or gelatin.
 You will need to follow this diet until your symptoms get better.
 Slowly add other foods back to your diet when you are better.

-Talk with your health care provider about:
+Talk with your provider about:

 - Eating a healthy diet that is low in fat, with no more than 30 grams of fat per day